Administration API

 }

-object contains the information you need to be able to traverse a large number of records, through small groups of records or pages.
+The meta object contains the relevant information to be able to navigate through a large number of records, through small groups of records or pages.

 The 4 attributes are:

-: The total number of pages or groups of elements that you can request.
+• total_pages: The total pages, or groups of elements that you can query.

-For example, if you want to get page 30, but this time with the message deliveries grouped into pages of 5 elements:
+For example, if you want to get page 30, but this time with the message deliveries grouped in pages of 5 elements:

 curl -X GET https://test.modyo.com/api/admin/messaging/message_deliveries?campaign_id=15&delivery_id=29&page=30&per_page=5 -H 'Authorization: Bearer 8c280d601fc1b361aabb20836841b4b82faab23e990148c91406bbf5e452ab56'